Will Benson Player Props: Reds vs. Dodgers

 Will Benson At The Plate

-- In 13.0% of his games this season, he has hit a home run, and 4% of his trips to the plate.
+- In 12.7% of his games this year, he has gone deep, and 4% of his trips to the plate.

-- In 22.2% of his games this year, Benson has picked up at least one RBI.
-In six of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Benson has had at least one RBI in 21.8% of his games this year (12 of 55), with more than one RBI six times (10.9%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 20 of 54 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.